oceanprotocol/docs/developers/ocean-cli/install.md

+---
-# Installation and Configuration 🛠️
+title: Installation and Configuration 🛠️
+---

 To get started with the Ocean CLI, follow these steps for a seamless setup: